pondscan/TokenSale/README.md

 ## Usage
 ### For Contract Owners
 - **Setting the Token Contract**: Call `setTokenContract` with the address of the ERC20 token contract you wish to sell through this contract.
+- **Deposit ERC20 Tokens**: Simply send your ERC20 you wish to sell, directly to your TokenSale contract address.
 - **Setting the Sale Rate**: Determine the rate at which you want to sell your tokens (tokens per ETH) and call `setRate` with this value.
 - **Ending the Sale**: To end the sale, withdraw remaining tokens and collected ETH, call `endSale`.